embedly/embedly-docs/tutorials/findpit.rst

       }
     });

-Once we have those urls we can send them to Embedly all at once to speed up the overall response time::
+Once we have those urls, we can send them to Embedly all at once to speed up the overall response time::

     $.embedly(urls, {maxWidth:500}, function(oembed){